 It does provide a beautiful aesthetic aspect to the game, especially when examining items via scopes.
 Thus, I’d always advise you to have it on.

-Lens Flare
+Lens Flare & Particle Detail

 As you might expect, you can turn them on and off using Lens Flare.
-I must say that the game makes good use of them, and they aren’t too obvious.
+I must say that the game makes good use of them, and they aren’t too noticeable.
 Minimal to no effect on frame rate.

 Vignette Effect

 Like what was described before, the Vignette Effect softly darkens the screen’s edges while playing to enhance the clarity and color of the center.
-You won’t pay anything for it, and it looks wonderful.

 Water Quality